breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 Many people have asked me, "Why should developers care about automatic differentiation?"
 Yes, we can use it for building machine learning systems.
 Yes, it has specialized applications in robotics and physical simulation.
 But does it really matter for software engineers?

 I have been thinking carefully about this question, and although it is not clear to me yet, I am starting to see how some pieces fit together.
-A more complete picture will require a lot more research, engineering and rethinking the role of software, compilers and machine learning.
+A more complete picture will require more research, engineering and rethinking the role of software, compilers and machine learning.

 ```
     [P]────────────────────────────────           } Program